pikesley/pikesley.github.io/projects/wtfismygenericthing.md

 ### Populate the templates

-The rest of the data files will be used to populate the templates.
+The rest of the data files will be used to randomly populate the templates.
 I've used the convention of one-file-per-list, but the code does not care TBH - you can mash them all into the same YAML file as long as they're namespaced like this

     animals:
       - dogs